elipousson/presentations/2016-07-05-explore-101-visuals.md

 Note:

-"Reading photographs is done best by systematically addressing quesions about them."
+"Reading photographs is done best by systematically addressing questions about them."

 1. **Photographer:** "What did the photographer see when she took the picture?
 What is in the photograph that she possibly did not see?
 What were her purposes?
 What were her biases?
 Why did she pose people as she did?
 Why did she shoot from the vantage point the picture indicates?
 How did the circumstances in which the picture was taken limit the photographers choices?"
 2. **Frame:** "The eye would have seen the subject of the picture differently, for it could not have drawn an arbitrary boundary around a section of the field of vision.
 What was omitted from the picture that the eye would have seen?
 What effect does the framing have on one's sense of having been there?
 How would one's reaction to the picture change if the picture were to be cropped—that is, to have its frame reduced further?""